y-ncao/Python-Study/about.md

 ####3. 工作内容:
 * In Hosting System Support Team, mostly develop and support internal tools.
 Working full stack.
-* Build new quoting tool "Mercury" for our Salse Team.
-SpineJS in Coffeescript handles the front-end, Tornado in Python handles the back-end, with Oracle Database.
+* Build new quoting tool for our Salse Team.
+  * SpineJS in Coffeescript handles the front-end.
+MVC framework on the front-end.
+  * Tornado in Python handles the back-end, with Oracle Database.
+REST API on back-end.
+Use Memecached to increase the speed of some api calls that either the data is pretty big or is used very frequently.
-* Develop and deploy scripts in Python and SQL to analyze data and maintain database.
+* Develop and deploy scripts in Python and SQL to do data analysis and maintain database.
+  Sometimes provide reports from our database to other department.
+Or use script to fix data integrity problem.
 * Day-to-day support issues for internal systems.
+  Become fire fighter, internal user report there's issue for systems that we support, then dive into the systems and find traceback and try to fix.
 * Working closely with our Sales Team to constantly improve and update internal systems for them.

 ##Detail about Mercury